 STARTING A CONVERSATION ON Forgotten Topics

 With the presents and the semester both getting wrapped up, I wandered through my dorm.
-This semester, a precious group of freshman moved in several doors down from me.
-In an attempt to avoid homework, I sat down on my hall with this group of girls, trading jokes, moping about tests, and basking in fellowship.
+This semester, a precious group of freshmen moved in several doors down from me.
+In an attempt to avoid homework, I sat down in my hall with this group of girls, trading jokes, moping about tests, and basking in fellowship.
 Eventually, I asked them, as women, what faith-based lessons they wanted to learn more about?

 “Not journaling!” said one girl adamantly.
 I laughed out loud.
 We girls have seen a massive push for journaling in Christian communities.

 “Not dating,” stated another girl.
 Young women are starving for other lessons besides relationship sermons.

 “Not modesty.”
 Heads, shoulders, knees, and toes...lipsticks, leggings, and lingerie.
 I’m not going to begin here.

 Overall frustration was expressed, saying that the majority of faith-building materials presented to women are concerned only with these (and similar) subjects.
 We’ll look at topics often forgotten, look at needy areas the girls mentioned, and ways you can take action.
 What do you want to know more about?

 “Women in theology,” Stated one student resolutely.
 As a woman, I find this particularly interesting (roles of women in the church, ministry, missions, etc.).
 The most important woman in theology I can implore you to start with is yourself.
 Become educated as a woman who loves Jesus.
 Did angels ever have free will?
 Why was Ham cursed so severely?
 If you need somewhere to start, the authors I’ve enjoyed in college include Wayne Grudem, Douglas Moo, Gordon Wenham, and philosopher Alvin Plantinga.
 Try developing your views.
 They might even change.